floofnoodlecode/fansort-demo/README.md

 **Step 6**: Go to that URL.
 It currently shows an empty page, since we still haven't added any itemlists.

-Now that we have a fansort link, the changes that we will make in the repo will show up in the app.
+Now that we have a fansort link, the changes that we will make in the repo will show up in the app (although it might take a few minutes).
 Remember that if you want to visualize the changes after every step, you will need to **commit and push** the changes to your repo and **refresh the app page**.
-You could also work locally by using any basic development server, but this is explained in the [Reference](#reference) section.
+You could also work locally by using any basic development server.
+This is explained in the [Local development](#local-development) section.

 ## Creating the itemlist
 We will finally create the itemlist and add a few items to it.
 The items will be text only.
 In the next section we will add thumbnails for our items.